 I find that these balls keep the best when stored in the freezer.
 Usually what I do is after I make all of the buckeyes, I put them back on a baking sheet and into the freezer to freeze.
 Once frozen, I transfer them into a freezer-friendly gallon-size bag.

-How to Make Double Chocolate Protein Buckeyes
+Double Chocolate Protein Buckeyes

 - Place peanut butter, dates, protein powder, cocoa powder, maple syrup, and salt in a high-speed food processor.
 Process on high until you've pulverized the dates and created a dough-like consistency.
 Depending on how drippy your peanut butter is and how soft your dates are, you may need to add a teaspoon or two of water.
 You want your dough to be a similar consistency to cookie dough.